HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

         self.on_data = on_data
         self.i = 0;
         self.n = len (on_data)
         pass

-    # implement this method to sort the data.
-    def sort (self):
-        pass

     # implement this method to return the next item.